protonemedia/laravel-splade-docs/table-query-builder.md

 </x-splade-cell>
 ```

-When your templates uses multiple custom cells, you may set these variables as defaults on the parent table:
+When your template uses multiple custom cells, you may set these variables as defaults on the parent table:

 ```blade
 <x-splade-table :for="$users" as="$user">